-You should not travel if you are in quarantine, nor should you go to a holiday property.
+Do not travel if you are ill, in quarantine or in isolation – nor should you go to a holiday property.
 Exceptions apply if you show no symptoms and staying at the holiday property is the only way to avoid close contact with a member of your household who is ill with COVID-19.

 Health care requirements